Smart Language Learner

 Still, it seems that there are no reminders to review the words.
 For a scatterbrain like me, that means I forget about the words completely. ;.)

 Overall, I really like Yabla’s flashcards.
-However, I do have some small complains:
+However, I do have some small complaints:

 2. Each deck has a maximum of 21 flashcards.
 When full, a new deck is automatically created.
 You can’t seem to manually change the words in a deck, at least not in a convenient way.